mercmobily/simpledblayer/README.md

 * If `positionField` is set, then `positionField` will also be indexed (along with its `positionBase`)
 * If `extraIndexes` is set, any index defined there will be created.
 Since extraIndexes are added last, it can also be used to override existing indexes (as long as the names match).

-(Note: for MongoDB, which pre-caches children records within the main records, indexes will be created for the sub-fields as well, voiding indeing of foreign keys whenever possible (although _some_ wastage does happen)).
+Note: for MongoDB, which pre-caches children records within the main records, indexes will be created for the sub-fields as well, voiding indeing of foreign keys whenever possible (although _some_ wastage does happen.
+It's possible to limit the indexing of subfields by specifying the attribute `onlyIndexJoin: true` in the `join`.

 Imagine that you have a schema so defined: